Uncle Buck

 Best line in the movie

-Culkin, 8, and Hoffman, debuting at 6, were naturals but Kelly, 17 in her debut, is stuck with one of the least appealing teen characters of the era (no-one could save this material), consisting of nonstop sulking malevolence, merry as a plane crash.
+Culkin, 8, and Hoffman, debuting at 6, were naturals but Kelly, 17 in her debut, is stuck with one of the least appealing teen characters of the era, consisting of nonstop sulking malevolence as merry as a plane crash.
+No one could survive this material.
 Other than the two kids, who are cute—in the by-the-numbers manner of cut & paste ‘concept’ comedies—everyone else in the movie is charmless, including the normally endearing lead buffoon.
-The tone wobbles, gags thud, unpleasantness takes over, and it gets worse as it goes along.
+The tone wobbles, the gags thud, unpleasantness takes over, and all gets worse as it goes along.

 Costing $15,000,000, the film found a willing audience.
-The $66,759,000 gross had it place 18th in the States for the year.
+The $66,759,000 gross saw placement 18th in the States for the year.
 Another $12,500,000 slurped in from overseas.
-Reflect for a moment that this did better business that year than Field Of Dreams, Do The Right Thing, Glory, The Fabulous Baker Boys, My Left Foot….
+Reflect for a moment that this did better business in ’89 than Field Of Dreams, Do The Right Thing, Glory, The Fabulous Baker Boys and My Left Foot.